JStockDev/Raycaster/README.md

 # ray-casting
-needed to get better at applying math on it, tried to make ray caster, and it barely works
+needed to get better at applying math on it, tried to make ray caster, and it barely works. much better at maths now